Goal of Lab 7:

 F. DURATION OF [oi]

-Duration can also be a good indication of phonation type (see Figure 7.7).
+Duration can also be an indication of phonation type (see Figure 7.7).
 Note down the duration of [oi] for each phonation type.

 • Measure the duration for the whole diphthong [oi] by selecting the vowel